AUTOMATIC1111/stable-diffusion-webui/EXAMPLES/README.md

 \* Make sure all models have the hash like \[a074b8864e] beside the name, if not, swap to the model to calculate the hash.
 Models will not be automatically swapped if the hashes are not yet calculated.

-\* If all else fails, just manually swap the model manually

 You can use the samples I provided in `stable-diffusion-webui/EXAMPLES/txt2img/txt2img samples/`

 ![](How%20to%20reproduce%20generated%20image.PNG)